Edoardo Gorini: Playing career

 Gorini started his career at hometown club Venezia.
-He successively played at Serie B level with AlbinoLeffe and Cittadella, retiring in 2013 after six season with the latter.
+He successively played at Serie B level with AlbinoLeffe and Cittadella, retiring in 2013 after six seasons with the latter.

 Coaching career

 Following his retirement as an active player, Gorini joined Cittadella's coaching staff, first as a technical collaborator, then as an assistant coach.

-In 2021, following the departure of long-time head coach Roberto Venturato, Gorini was promoted head coach of Cittadella for the club's 2021–22 Serie B campaign.
+In 2021, following the departure of long-time head coach Roberto Venturato, Gorini was promoted to head coach of Cittadella for the club's 2021–22 Serie B campaign.

+On 11 October 2024, after a series of poor results and with the team in the relegation zone, Gorini was sacked by Cittadella.

+On 8 July 2025, Gorini was unveiled as the new head coach of Serie D club Treviso.